 often have to press ‘RET’ twice which feels like an unnecessary double

 confirmation.
-Fortunately it is easy to improve this!
-In my configuration I
+Fortunately it is easy to improve this by using the command

 Since Emacs 29, Pcomplete offers the ‘pcomplete-from-help’ function which parses